altheajohn/altheajohn/README.md

 - 🤔 I’m looking for help with engineering mentorship.
 - 👯 I’m looking to collaborate with other front-end web developers
 ### My background in UX and Ops
-Before Flatiron, I worked for Cozykin, the nanny startup.
+Before Flatiron, I worked for Cozykin, a nanny startup that was acquired in 2020.
 I started as a nanny, and moved into a Care Manager in HQ.
 As a care manager, I did user experience research with our community of nannies, which we used to design a new nanny share management product to track children’s daily activities and enable communication between nannies and parents.
 I was also the primary owner of a program we created called Backup Care, which provided on-call nannies to families whenever their assigned nanny called out.
 I managed between 15-30 nannies at any given time, and created my own scheduling system using Airtable, Slack and Zapier.
 ### Languages and Tools:
 - JavaScript, HTML, and CSS
 - React